 Funding and Activities of the “Small Light Campaign”

-To promote these activities, nine members of the Regional Development Dept.'s Social Design Office are serving as full-time secretariat staff.
+To get the campaign rolling, three out of the nine members belonging to the Regional Development Department's Social Design Office are working as full-time secretariat staff.

 The “Osaka Gas Tomoshibi Club”

-Apart from the "Small Light Fund", the "Osaka Gas Tomoshibi Club", established in 2009, utilizes the company's welfare mechanisms to offer employees opportunities to donate.
+Apart from the “Small Light Fund”, the “Osaka Gas Tomoshibi Club”, established in 2009, utilizes the company's welfare mechanisms to offer employees opportunities to donate.
 Employees can donate the welfare points granted them each year by the company to their choices of groups tackling social issues.
-In FY2017, 880 people donated a total of 3,240,000 yen, which was given to various groups along with the best wishes of the employees.
+In FY2018, 858 people donated a total of 3,146,000 yen, which was given to various groups along with the best wishes of the employees.

 Destinations of Donation and Breakdown of Donated Funds